franko-f/X4Mod-AfterTheFall/mod_xml/ReadMe.md

 resources.
 It's a few small, moderately dense resource fields to keep the factions economies slowly moving, but you'll need to help them get new territory.

-4. Weakened faction economies slightly be reducing the number of starting factories.
-They can expand to build more, but at the start, they're slightly weakend, with a slightly stronger xenon.
+4. Weakened faction economies by reducing the number of starting factories.
+They can expand to build more, but at the start, they're  weakend, with a  stronger xenon.

 5. Added 5 race-specific defence stations around each gate.
 I tried to position them exactly in a ring around each gate; but the game moves them around on game start.